nasa-gibs/worldview/config/default/common/config/metadata/stories/pine_island_glacier_icebergb46_nov_2018/step003.md

-<p>Compare start of calving around 6 November 2018 to 8 January 2019.</p>
+<p>Using the compare tool, we can compare the start of the B-46 iceberg calving around 6 November 2018 ("B" side) to 8 January 2019 ("A" side).
+Use the swipe button to move the line back and forth to see the movement of the iceberg between the two dates.</p>